 The government of Bonar Law, while not by any means likely to yield at all points to the United States conservatives, has already taken a line which is calculated to bring the United States and Britain into alliance, though it would be difficult to say whether this policy only commenced with the entry of Bonar Law into the office.
 It would seem that for some time previously there had been unofficial approaches to America, made through banking and commercial magnates, and which may have had the tacit approval of the more conservative element in the Lloyd George government.
-During the year 1922, and especially during the latter half of it, the question which assumed the greatest importance for the government was not the Near East, but the question of arriving at a settlement with the United States Government on the matter of the debt owed Coming events cast their shadows before and we can to it. take it that the Geddes Committee on economy in public services, was appointed with a view to arriving at such a reduction of government expenditures as would make possible the payment of interest and sinking fund on the American debt.
+During the year 1922, and especially during the latter half of it, the question which assumed especially during the latter half of it, the question which assumed the greatest importance for the government was not the Near East, but the question of arriving at a settlement with the United States Government on the matter of the debt owed to it.
+Coming events cast their shadows before and we can take it that the Geddes Committee on economy in public services, was appointed with a view to arriving at such a reduction of government expenditures as would make possible the payment of interest and sinking fund on the American debt.
 The recommendations of this committee have by no means been entirely followed out, but the money saved is certainly about equal to that required for the immediate charges on the debt to America.
 It is not always the more spec acular aspects of state policy which are worthy of our notice.
 The adventures of Great Britain in the East were nothing like so vital an interest to our governing class as some people imagine.
 They were in fact rather a last effort of an obselete phase of imperialism.
+All important as the question of oil is for the British

-All important as the question of oil is for the British Admiralty the question of finances appears even more important in the minds of the government as a whole.
-While the war had greatly enriched the manufactures, ship-owners and certain other profiteering interests, their position had been undermined during the two years of depreciation by those other and older economic interests whose capital values, relatively depreciated during the war, had rapidly appreciated during the last two years.
-In this country, at any rate, the whole banking fraternity and the mercantile houses in the City of London have recovered the position they occupied in the national economy prior to 1914, but which they lost for a while during the war.
+Admiralty the question of finances appears even more important in the minds of the government as a whole.
+While the war had greatly enriched the manufactures, ship-owners and certain other profiteering interests, their position had been undermined during he two years of depreciation by those other and older economic the two years of depreciation by mose other and other economic interests whose capital values, relatively depreciated during the war, had rapidly appreciated during the last two years.
+In this country at any rate, the whole banking fraternity and the mercantile houses in the City of London have recovered the position they occupied in the national economy prior to 1914, but which they lost for a while during the war.
 They have, a natural predilection for friendly relations with the United States.
-British investments in South America are somewhere in the neighbourhood of 1.000.000 pounds and that these, like holdings in Canada, Mexico and the West Indies would be endangered by any complications with America.
+British investments in South America are somewhere in the neighbourhood of 1.000.000.000 pounds and that these, like holdings in Canada, Mexico and the West Indies would be endangered by any complications with America.
 We can understand how strongly their influence works for the achievement of an entente between the two English-speaking peoples.
 Sentiment may appear to be a link which binds these peoples together, but in reality it is a class bias an economic community of interest.